frequently asked questions

 Q: Do I have to pay in order to view RFPs or submit a bid?

 A: You do not have to pay in order to view RFPs (although you must register) or submit a bid.
-You will only be due a Transaction Fee upon successfully winning a particular bid.
+Registration is free.
+There are no monthly or annual subscription costs whatsoever.

 Q: How do I establish business with RFP Zone?

-Q: If I'm not a registered vendor, can I still submit bids with RFP Zone?
+Q: If I am not a registered vendor, can I still submit bids with RFP Zone?

 A: No. The responding organization cannot submit a response unless you are a registered vendor, have a Vendor Agreement in place with RFP Zone and have supplied all supporting information.